avj2352/pwa_cli/README.md

 Creating a Rust CLI cause I just got tired of using online apps (with ads and payments!)
 Also `npx pwa-asset-generator <your-logo-file> ./public` doesn't seem to work anymore !!

+The `main.rs` script will:
+- Take a source image (e.g., SVG or PNG).
+- Generate resized PNG icons for various required sizes.
+- Optionally, update a manifest.json file with the generated icons.

+More features coming soon..

 ## Features

 - Create PWA assets ✅
 - Interative CLI ...(WIP)
 - Create Favicon ..(coming soon)